 * More than 800 people tried to register for FDA event

-* FDA urged to communicate with Wikipedia, other sites (Recasts with meeting under way; adds Eli Lilly, other comments, background)
+* FDA urged to communicate with Wikipedia, other sites (Recasts more comments from Google, Yahoo, Johnson & Johnson)

-WASHINGTON, Nov 12 (Reuters)- Drug makers, Internet companies and nonprofits packed a hearing into what is a gray area for U.S. health regulators: how far Twitter, Wikipedia, blogs and other social media can go in promoting drugs.
+WASHINGTON, Nov 12 (Reuters)- Drug makers, Internet companies and nonprofits called for clarity on what is a gray area for U.S. health regulators: how drug promotion on Twitter, Wikipedia, blogs and other social media can be regulated.

-The two-day public hearing, convened Thursday by the Food and Drug Administration, aims to find out if the agency needs to specifically regulate how drugs and medical devices under its oversight are promoted on the Internet.
+The two-day Food and Drug Administration hearing aims to find out if the agency needs to specifically regulate how drugs and medical devices it oversees are promoted on the Internet.

 The FDA already has strict rules governing what drug makers can say in magazine, newspaper and television advertisements, but the fast-evolving online world is a Wild West when it comes to what is -- and is not -- possible to regulate.

-The FDA is webcasting the hearing at: here (Reporting by Deepa Seetharaman; Editing by Tim Dobbyn)
+The FDA is webcasting the hearing at: here (Reporting by Deepa Seetharaman; editing by Tim Dobbyn and Andre Grenon)